Skip to main content

 Failure modes we explicitly handle:

-• Gemini 5xx / DEADLINE_EXCEEDEDwithGeminiRetry retries with backoff; a terminal failure inside the sub-agent dispatch falls through to a short ack (“One moment, please”) plus a fell_back: true flag the inbox surfaces.
+• LLM provider 5xx / timeout: the provider call retries with backoff; a terminal failure inside the sub-agent dispatch falls through to a short ack (“One moment, please”) plus a fell_back: true flag the inbox surfaces.

 What’s NOT in the picture today